HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/delivering_web_content/deliver_webcontent_on_portal/enable_remote_render_wsrp/index.md

     When you use the viewer with WSRP, settings for selecting content from a web content library show content from the remote web content system.

-    !!! note
-        Depending on the configuration of the Web Content Viewer, resources like resource bundle files or content processor plug-ins might be required.
+    **Note:** Depending on the configuration of the Web Content Viewer, resources like resource bundle files or content processor plug-ins might be required.
 In such cases, the resources must be available on the remote web content server acting as the WSRP Producer.

     **Limitations when using WSRP with the Web Content Viewer:**